irbujam/ss_log_event_monitor/README.md

 **Key features:**
   - Multi Farmer (remote or local) and Node (remote or local) status monitor
-  - Ability to dynamically add or remove node or farmer ip(s) from monitoring without restarting the script
+  - Ability to add or remove node/farmer ip(s) in config without restarting the script
   - Removed the need for log file as monitoring is now using metrics endpoints
   - Discord notifications to a webhook of your choice (refer to https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks on how to create a webhook for your own server notifications)
       - Node and Farmer process state is determined and notification is sent to discord if either is offline